-Eleven rural and northern communities across four Canadian provinces have been selected as part of the new Rural and Northern Immigration Pilot.
+Eleven rural and northern communities across four Canadian provinces have been selected as part of the Rural and Northern Immigration Pilot.
 These communities, some of which already have populations of more than 100,000, will be able to invite newcomers to make these communities their new homes.

 The Rural and Northern Immigration Pilot was announced in January 2019 as a Canadian immigration initiative to address the labour market needs of smaller communities